 Theresa said: "I suffer from arthritis in my legs and I can walk only short distances so I’m very concerned that if the kitchen was to move to somewhere out of town I just wouldn’t be able to walk there, and I can’t afford the bus fare.

 "Some of the people I know who come to the soup kitchen are very old and vulnerable and would really struggle if it moved out of town to the site proposed by the Council."

-For expert advice on matters relating to community care law, please contact Alex Rook of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to community care law, please contact Alex Rook of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.

 Back to Client Stories